 - Bring water to a boil over high heat.
 Turn off heat, cover the pan and let the eggs sit for 20 minutes.

 - Drain the eggs and rinse them with cold water.
-(Alternatively you can make Instant Pot hard boiled eggs if you prefer.)
+(Alternatively you can make Instant Pot hard boiled eggs if you prefer.
+They are super easy to peel.)

 - Peel the cooled eggs then cut in half lengthwise.
 Scoop out the yellow yolks and place them in a small bowl.
 Plate egg white halves on serving plate.

 - Use a fork to mash the egg yolks.
+(A pastry cutter also works great if you have one.)
 Add the remaining ingredients and mix well.
 Season the mixture to taste with extra salt and pepper as needed.

 Notes